 You can ask your servicer (i.e. the person you pay your bill to) for this forbearance, but it is not necessary to do that - if you do not make your payment, you will automatically be placed into forbearance.

 What if they are threatening to take -- or have already taken -- my federal tax refund, wages, or federal benefits (social security, etc)?

-However, if your tax refund was already offset earlier in the season, you will not be able to get your refund back without specifically asking your servicer for a hardship.
+However, if your tax refund was already offset previously, you will not be able to get your refund back without specifically asking your servicer for a hardship.
 You can claim a hardship by submitting a request to your loan servicer.
 Make sure you point out why you need access to your tax refund, and be specific.